RustCrypto/hashes/README.md

 The SHA-1 implementation was previously published as `sha-1`, but migrated to `sha1` since v0.10.0.
 `sha-1` will continue to receive v0.10.x patch updates, but will be deprecated after `sha1` v0.11 release.

-### Minimum Supported Rust Version (MSRV) Policy

-MSRV bumps are considered breaking changes and will be performed only with minor version bump.

 ## Examples